Vitamin C is a water-soluble vitamin. It is needed for normal growth and development.

 The body is not able to make vitamin C on its own, and it does not store vitamin C. It is therefore important to include plenty of vitamin C-containing foods in your daily diet.

-For many years, vitamin C has been a popular remedy for the common cold.
+For many years, vitamin C has been a popular household remedy for the common cold.

 All fruits and vegetables contain some amount of vitamin C.